RahulSingh8080/RahulSingh8080/README.md

 ## Hi there 👋, I'm Rahul Singh!

 Welcome to my GitHub profile!
-I'm a **Data Scientist** with a strong passion for transforming raw data into meaningful insights and building innovative machine learning models to solve real-world problems.
+I'm a **Aspiring Data Scientist** with a strong passion for transforming raw data into meaningful insights and building innovative machine learning models to solve real-world problems.

 ---